a-little-srdjan/a-little-srdjan/README.md

 👋 Hi, I’m @a-little-srdjan

-👀 I’m a computer scientist with a background in distributed streaming systems, graph analytics, and non-monotonic AI.
+👀 I’m a computer scientist with a background in distributed streaming systems, graph analytics, and symbolic and DL AI.
 In the past few years, I have focused on building Realiable Computer Systems and more recently on building relaible systems on top of LLM-powered modules.

 In short: